Mastering French Verb Conjugation: Common Verbs Ending in -Er, -Ir And -Re

 il/elle/on finit (“he/she/one finishes”) ils/elles finissent (“they finish”)

 The past tense works a bit differently than the present tense in French.
-Here, all of the -ir endings are replaced with the same thing: -i.
-To distinguish between them, the verb avoir is conjugated (into the present tense).
+Here, all of the -ir verb endings are replaced with the same thing: -i.
+To distinguish between them, the verb avoir changes to the present tense.

 j’ai fini (“I finished”) nous avons fini (“we finished”)